Nayanapoojary/Nayanapoojary/README.md

 # About Me:
-# Hello!
+# Hello....
 I am Nayana Poojary

 Dynamic and results-focused Computer Science and Engineering student with a solid foundation in software development, data structures, and problem-solving.
 Experienced in leading academic projects and building efficient, real-world solutions.
 Focused, quick to learn, and ready to contribute to practical software development in a professional environment.